tomerwolgithub/question-decomposition-to-sql/README.md

 Our SQL synthesis is given examples of `<QDMR, database, answer>` and automatically generates a SQL that executes to the correct answer.
 The QDMR decompositions are either manually annotated or automatically predicted by a trained QDMR parser.

-Beging by copying all relevant sqlite databases to the `data_generation` directory.
+Begin by copying all relevant sqlite databases to the `data_generation` directory.
 ```bash
 mkdir data_generation/data
 mkdir data_generation/data/spider_databases